Tsukiyonocm/CSS-SASS-Training/README.md

 2. On the NPM command line, type in the text: live-server Thats it, after this everything will be updated in its own window as you save new updates.

+7-1 CSS Architecture SASS:
+This is basically talking about keeping various CSS elements in particular SASS files.
+These SASS files are called partials.
+Read more here: http://sass-lang.com/guide

+When setting up the import structure, it is not required to put the file type on the directory to the imported file.
+For instance, lets go with the _base.scss file for this project.
+ You can write it into the project like this: base/base First base is the folder the SCSS file is stored in.
+The second base is the actual file, notice you dont need the _ and .scss for this to work.